 Zhiqiu Benson Zhou is an Assistant Professor of Global China Studies at New York University Shanghai.
-Prior to joining NYU Shanghai, he was a postdoctoral fellow in the Center for the Study of Contemporary China at the University of Pennsylvania.
-He received his PhD in Communication Studies (Rhetoric and Public Culture Program) with a certificate in Gender and Sexuality Studies from Northwestern University.
-His research investigates topics that lie at the intersection of media culture, queer, gender, and race in transnational contexts.
+He is affiliated with NYUSH's Center for Global Asia and NYU's Department of Anthropology.
+His research investigates topics that lie at the intersection of digital media, queer, gender, and race in transnational contexts.

 His current work focuses on three themes: sexual norms in digital and physical queer spaces, how marginalized communities deploy media technologies to negotiate spaces in China, and discriminatory discourses on social media.
 He is currently working on a book project that examines the emergence of sexual norms and sexual hierarchies within Chinese queer communities.
 This ethnographic work analyzes how transnational media cultures, global capital, and China’s political cultures have jointly shaped perceptions of ideal gayness in China over the past decade.